orthanc-mirrors/orthanc-book/Sphinx/source/users/docker-osimis.rst

   }

-Default lua scripts
+Default Lua scripts
 -------------------

-Some lua scripts are already loaded in the image but are not configured to be loaded by Orthanc automatically.
+Some Lua scripts are already loaded in the image but are not configured to be loaded by Orthanc automatically.
 You'll have to add them to the ``"LuaScripts"`` configuration if you want to use them.